michelcrypt4d4mus/fedialgo/README.md

 ```

 #### User Data
 The user's followed accounts, muted accounts, followed tags, and a few other bits and bobs used the compute the weighting in the timeline can be accessed at `algorithm.userData`.
-See [`types.js`](src/types.ts) for info on the data type.
+See [`user_data.ts`](src/api/user_data.ts) for info on the data type (and be aware this is probably the least stable / most subject to change part of the fedialgo API).

 ## Package Configuration
 Package configuration options can be found in [`src/config.ts`](src/config.ts).
-These can't currently be changed via the API though feel free to experiment with your local copy of the repo.
+These can't currently be changed via the API though feel free to experiment with your local copy of the repo or ping me if you have a use case for updating some of the configuration variables.

 # Contributing